pantheon-systems/terminus/CONTRIBUTING.md

 In keeping with the standards of semantic versioning, backward-incompatible fixes are targeted to "Major" versions.
 "Minor" versions are reserved for significant feature/bug releases needed between major versions.
 "Patch" releases are reserved only for critical security issues and other bugs critical to stabilizing the release.

-After a new major version is released, previous major versions are actively supported for 1 year.
+After a new major version is released, previous major versions are actively supported for one year.

-#### What qualifies as a backward incompatible change?
+#### What qualifies as a backward-incompatible change?

 Our initial commitment will be to command compatibility and parameter compatibility.
 However, since on the command line STDOUT and STDERR are essentially APIs we will make a best effort to keep machine-readable output compatibility, meaning if your code interfaces with Terminus via --format=json or --format=bash formatting, we will try our best to ensure these are stable and compatible between minor release.
 However, changes to the STDOUT, like success and fail messages, should not be assumed to be compatible.